lamberta/devkit-doc/guide/audio-assets.md

 ### Format

-The Game Closure SDK does not place restrictions on any audio formats, but it is important for developers to be aware of the format restrictions of the operating systems, and browsers, on which their game will be deployed.
+The Game Closure DevKit does not place restrictions on any audio formats, but it is important for developers to be aware of the format restrictions of the operating systems, and browsers, on which their game will be deployed.
 Check the target